 For example, a robber comes into the home of a person who is sleeping.
 The person awakens and investigates the noises and is met by the robber holding a gun.
 In states with stand your ground laws, the threatened person could respond with force – including using their own gun, if one is owned – if necessary.
 A person that defends themselves in such a situation would not have to worry about criminal prosecution.

 Opponents of stand your ground laws often believe that such laws can be dangerous.
 For example, a person could shoot first when there isn’t a real threat.
 One such instance was the case against George Zimmerman, who faced criminal charges following the shooting death of Trayvon Martin.
 Zimmerman was later acquitted of the charges.

-There are several states that have adopted stand your ground laws.
+Several states have adopted stand your ground laws.
 Those states are:

 - New Hampshire

 Some states use stand your ground in practice, such as through jury instructions or case law.
 These states are:

 Some states have also adopted stand your ground laws, but these laws only apply when a person is in their vehicle.
 These states are: